Adriana Lima: Victoria's Secret

 Lima is known for her work with Victoria's Secret.
-She walked her first Victoria's Secret runway in 1999, at age 17 and since being contracted as an Angel in 2000, she has appeared on subsequent shows ever since, opening the show in 2003, 2007, 2008, and 2010.
+She walked her first Victoria's Secret runway in 1999 at age 17.
+Since being contracted as an Angel in 2000, she has appeared on every subsequent show except in 2009, which she missed due to pregnancy.
+She opened the show in 2003, 2007, 2008, and 2010.
 In 2012, she opened the show for the 5th time less than two months after giving birth to her second child.
+Alongside her five show openings, Lima closed the show in 2001 and 2002, and later again in 2018 during her farewell as an Angel.

 In 2004, she was one of the five Angels promoting Victoria's Secret nationwide in the so-called "Angels Across America" Tour, alongside Tyra Banks, Heidi Klum, Gisele Bündchen, and Alessandra Ambrosio.
-She missed the 2009 show due to her pregnancy.
 Lima has appeared on several television ads for the brand, including the praised and criticized 2004 commercial "Angel in Venice" with Bob Dylan.

 2008 continued with Lima hosting the What Is Sexy? program for the E!
 Entertainment Network and a July tour for the BioFit Uplift Bra launch.
 She was also featured in November's Miracle Bra relaunch.
 Topping the year off, Lima wore the "Fantasy Bra" for the 2008 Victoria's Secret Fashion Show.
 The bra, created by American jewelry designer Martin Katz, was set with 3,575 black diamonds, 117 certified 1 carat white round diamonds, 34 rubies, and two black diamond drops totaling 100 carat.
 Valued at over $5 million, the bra carried more than 1500 carat.

 In 2010, she again wore the Fantasy Bra, called the Victoria's Secret Bombshell Fantasy Bra.
-The bra which weighs in at 142 carats with 60 carats of white diamonds and 82 carats of topazes and sapphires is worth 2 million dollars.
-She wore the fantasy bra again in 2014, along with Alessandra Ambrosio, with each bra valuing $2,000,000.
+The bra, crafted by Damiani, weighed in at 142 carats with 60 carats of white diamonds and 82 carats of topazes and sapphires.
+It was valued at $2,000,000.

+In 2014, she again wore the Fantasy Bra, this time alongside fellow Angel Alessandra Ambrosio.
+The Dream Angels Fantasy Bra was crafted by Mouawad and featured diamonds, rubies, sapphires, and gemstones, held together with 18-karat gold strings.
+Both bras were valued at $2,000,000.